 Your commitment is to our country.
 Our commitment is to you.

-As part of our commitment to our nation’s servicemembers, their families and beneficiaries, we have established the Military Survivor Program.
+As part of our commitment to our nation’s service members and their families, we have established the Military Survivor Program.

-The goal of the program is to help surviving family members and beneficiaries by canceling the debt of military customers who have been killed in combat action or died as a result of their military service since January 1, 2011.
+The goal of the program is to assist eligible spouses and dependents by cancelling the debt of Chase military customers who were killed in action (KIA), died of wounds received in action (DWRIA) or died in a combat theater of operations since January 1, 2011.

-If a servicemember was liable for debt, the balances may be canceled for most existing Chase mortgages, auto loans, credit cards, student loans and other consumer or business debt.
+If a servicemember was liable for debt, the balances may be canceled for qualifying existing Chase mortgages, auto loans, credit cards, and other consumer or business debt.